olimorris/VectorCode/docs/neovim.md

 - `opts`: same as the `setup` function above.
 This API will create an autocommand that triggers a query when you write to the file, enter insert mode or read from the file;
+The following options are also available for `register_buffer`, but will soon be merged into `opts`:
 - `query_cb`: a callback function that takes the buffer number as the only argument and returns the query message.
 Some examples are bundled in the plugin, accessible in `require("vectorcode.utils")` Default: